-Promotions encourage impulse purchases and successfully influence unconscious decision-making.
+Promotions encourage impulse purchases and successfully influence unconscious decision-making^{4, 20}.
 In order to improve the health of the nation and reduce obesity rates, the consumption of discretionary food and drink needs to be reduced.
-At the moment, discretionary foods contribute significantly to total calories, sugar and fat consumed, with the purchase of food and drink on price promotion 'continuing to be skewed towards less healthy categories25.'
-Therefore, restricting promotions of HFSS products would result in a reduction in the purchasing of excess HFSS products.
+At the moment, discretionary foods contribute significantly to total calories, sugar and fat consumed, with the purchase of food and drink on price promotion 'continuing to be skewed towards less healthy categories^{25.'} Therefore, restricting promotions of HFSS products would result in a reduction in the purchasing of excess HFSS products40.

-Research from Public Health England (2020) Sugar Reduction programme report highlights that some sugar categories are showing little progress in product reformulation, together with increasing volume sales (increase of 16.3% for chocolate confectionery).
-This therefore strengthens the need for change through limiting the promotion of high sugar foods to encourage healthier eating and reduce obesity.
-A promotionsbased intervention could have influence across the population as all demographic groups make use of price promotions.
+Research from Public Health England (2020)41 Sugar Reduction programme report highlights that some sugar categories are showing little progress in product reformulation, together with increasing volume sales (increase of 16.3% for chocolate confectionery).
+This therefore strengthens the need for change through limiting the promotion of high sugar foods42 to encourage healthier eating and reduce obesity21.
+A promotionsbased intervention could have influence across the population as all demographic groups make use of price promotions^{16, 25}.

 The economic costs associated with obesity are high.
 The annual cost of obesity to the NHS in Scotland is estimated to reach £600 million per year.
-The wider economic costs are even bigger, at between £0.9 and £4.6 billion each year.
-In 2014 to 2015, £6.1 billion was spent in the UK on treating obesity-related ill health which is forecast to rise to £9.7 billion per year by 2050, of promotion, is estimated to be equivalent to 3% of gross domestic product (\$73billion) and estimated to account for 60% of the total costs of being overweight or having obesity.
-Analysis from the McKinsey Institute, takes into account loss of productivity attributable to loss of life or impaired life quality, direct health care costs and investment to mitigate the impact of obesity.
+The wider economic costs are even bigger, at between £0.9 and £4.6 billion each year31.
+In 2014 to 2015, £6.1 billion was spent in the UK on treating obesity-related ill health which is forecast to rise to £9.7 billion per year by 2050^{43,44}.

-.
-Furthermore, obesity costs wider society an even larger sum at £27 billion which is expected to rise to almost £50 billion per year.
-The indirect economic costs of those living with overweight and obesity in the UK including early retirement, efficiency at work and prospects effective from a societal viewpoint, meaning that over the lifetime of the population targeted restrictions, the amount of money saved from the reduction of obesity, e.g. in healthcare, will be more than the cost of implementing the intervention.
+Furthermore, obesity costs wider society an even larger sum at £27 billion which is expected to rise to almost £50 billion per year43.
+The indirect economic costs of those living with overweight and obesity in the UK including early retirement, efficiency at work and prospects of promotion, is estimated to be equivalent to 3% of gross domestic product (\$73billion) and estimated to account for 60% of the total costs of being overweight or having obesity45.
+Analysis from the McKinsey Institute, takes into account loss of productivity attributable to loss of life or impaired life quality, direct health care costs and investment to mitigate the impact of obesity46.

-Furthermore, the global economic impact of overweight and obesity in 2019 was estimated at 2.19% of global gross domestic product (GDP).
-If these trends continue, the worldwide economic impacts of overweight and obesity by 2060 are projected to rise to 3.29% of GDP globally.
+Furthermore, the global economic impact of overweight and obesity in 2019 was estimated at 2.19% of global gross domestic product (GDP)47.
+If these trends continue, the worldwide economic impacts of overweight and obesity by 2060 are projected to rise to 3.29% of GDP globally47.
 Given such significant economic costs, there is a clear economic case for investment in tackling overweight and obesity.

-Further economic analysis published in the McKinsey report found that implementation of a regulated price promotion intervention in the UK has the potential to both be costeffective and have a high impact on obesity.
+Further economic analysis published in the McKinsey report found that implementation of a regulated price promotion intervention in the UK has the potential to both be costeffective and have a high impact on obesity46.
 Researchers estimated that implementation could save 561,000 DALYs, at a cost of \$200 per DALY saved.
-This would be considered cost-
+This would be considered costeffective from a societal viewpoint, meaning that over the lifetime of the population targeted restrictions, the amount of money saved from the reduction of obesity, e.g. in healthcare, will be more than the cost of implementing the intervention.